Contact Us | Search

 Project Dates: April 2021 - April 2024

-The contaminated soil with high dioxin concentrations (>1,000 ppt) has been or will be treated to destroy residual dioxins by some attested alternatives (USAID-Vietnam, 2016).
-However, large volumes of soils and sediments containing dioxins below 1,000 ppt remain at the sites.
-Current attempts to address these soils and sediments focus on landfill/containment to prevent direct human and ecologic contacts.
-This project aims to develop technologies to eventually destroy dioxins using enriched indigenous microbes, which have a high potential for application to convert the passive landfills in Phu Cat, Da Nang, and Bien Hoa Airbases into active landfills.
-It will also consider the effects of any additives used in the treatment on the microbes and the quality of the soils and sediments.
-The project therefore would supplement USAID’s efforts to remove dioxins from the hotspot airbases in Vietnam and restore the environmental conditions to safeguard ecological and human health in the areas.
-The project will also build capacity of the local partners in Vietnam by involving research teams from local universities to develop this new treatment approach, hence sustaining the local human resources to deal with the dioxin contamination in soils and sediments in Vietnam in the long term.
-The US Government-supported (USG) partner from Emory University has extensive experience on bioremediation of heavy metals in soils and sediments and will train the Asian partners on the analysis of dioxins and microbial communities.
+This PEER project studied reducing residual dioxin contamination in soils and sediments from the past use of Agent Orange during the Vietnam War.
+Contaminated soil with high dioxin concentrations (>1,000 ppt) has been or will be treated to destroy residual dioxins.
+However, large volumes of soils and sediments containing dioxins below 1,000 ppt remain.
+Current attempts to address these soils and sediments focus on landfill/containment to prevent direct human and ecological contact.
+This project aimed to develop technologies to eventually destroy dioxins using enriched indigenous microbes, which have a high potential for application to convert the passive landfills in Phu Cat, Da Nang, and Bien Hoa Air Bases into active landfills.
+It will also consider the effects of any additives, including nanomaterials, used in the treatment on the microbes and the quality of the soils and sediments.

 Back to PEER Cycle 9 Grant Recipients